grafana/explore-logs/README.md

 ## Installation in Your Own Grafana Instance

 You can install Explore Logs in your own Grafana instance using `grafana-cli`:
+> [!IMPORTANT]
->Note: For an optimal experience, the following Loki version and configuration are required:
+> For an optimal experience, the following Loki and Grafana version and configuration are required:
-> - Loki 3.0
+> - Loki
+>   - version v3.0+
 >   - `--validation.discover-log-levels=true` for automatic log level discovery
 >   - `--pattern-ingester.enabled=true` for pattern ingestion
+> - Grafana
+>   - version 11.0+

 ```sh
 grafana-cli --pluginUrl=https://storage.googleapis.com/grafana-lokiexplore-app/grafana-lokiexplore-app-latest.zip plugins install grafana-lokiexplore-app